Rhizomelic chondrodysplasia punctata and eye anesthesia: A case report Rizomelik kondrodisplazi punktata ve göz anestezisi: Olgu sunumu

 Güngör G., Kirman M., Aslan M. Ü., Tüysüz B., Bozkurt P. S.

-• Keywords: Congenital cataract, Difficult intubation, General anaesthesia, Glaucoma, Rhizomelic chondrodysplasia punctata
+• Anahtar Kelimeler: Congenital cataract, Difficult intubation, General anaesthesia, Glaucoma, Rhizomelic chondrodysplasia punctata

 Rhizomelic chondrodysplasia punctata (RCDP) is a rare congenital syndrome that is connected to peroxisomal metabolic disorder.
 Punctate calcification disorder in epiphyseal cartilage, cataract in both eyes, hypertelorism, saddle-shaped nose, prominent forehead, high-arched palate, kyphoscoliosis, short humerus and femur, hip dislocation, progressive restriction of the joints, and mental retardation are seen.
 Our patient’s height, weight and head circumference were below the 3rd percentile.
 These patients undergo eye surgeries for cataract and glaucoma and eye examinations under general anaesthesia.
 Our patient had received nine times general anaesthesia previously.
 The most recent 45 days apart had surgery for glaucoma in both eyes and received two more times general anaesthesia.
 In this case we present our general anaesthesia procedures and the challenges we faced during general anaesthesia.
 These were difficulty in intubation and finding intravenous access.
 Close monitoring, uncomplicated anaesthesia and perioperative airway control in these patients are important for successful anaesthetic management.